lmcai/PhyloHerb/README.md

 **For the impatient:**

-If interested in phylogeny alone, up to 384 (4 * 96) samples can be multiplexed on a single Illumina HiSeq 2500 lane for most flowering plants.
-Using the NovaSeq plastform can generate more complete genome per species due to its larger output, but currently no more than 384 multiplexed samples can be sequenced per lane due to the limitation of the barcodes.
+If interested in phylogeny alone, up to 384 samples (4 plates * 96 samples/plate) can be multiplexed on a single Illumina HiSeq 2500 lane for most flowering plants.
+Using the NovaSeq plastform can generate more complete genome per species due to its larger output, but currently no more than 384 barcodes can be used per lane.
+If circularized plastid genomes are needed, >2 Gb data per species can usually get you there, which translates to ~60 samples per lane.

 *IMPORTANT*: If your species have fewer-than-usual plastids per cell or exceptionally large genome, you need to reduce the number of multiplexed species per sequencing lane.
 Use the following equation to calculate the expected coverage of plastid genome: